humbug/phar-updater/README.md

 * Version checking (currently to latest SHA-1).
 * Simple API where it either updates or Exceptions will go wild.

+Development continues so...give it a whirl and complain loudly in the issues section if needed.

 Installation
 ============